-Under Md.
-Code, Education Article §24-703, the Maryland Longitudinal Data System (MLDS) Center serves as Maryland's central repository of student and workforce data.
-As the MLDS Center grows, new data collections will be submitted.
+Under Education Article §24-703, Annotated Code of Maryland, the Maryland Longitudinal Data System (MLDS) Center serves as Maryland's central repository of student and workforce data.
+As the MLDS Center grows, new data collections will be submitted and incorporated into the MLDS.
 "New data" may be obtained through new data sharing agreements with state and federal government agencies or a third-party entity that does business with the state, new data collections initiated by existing data sharing partners, or new individual elements added to existing data collections.
 "New data" does not include "external data" that are collected for a limited program evaluation or study.
 This Procedures for New Collections document provides a comprehensive overview of the process for collecting new data from state and federal government agencies or a third-party entity that does business with the state.

 The MLDS Center currently receives data sets provided by:

-- Maryland State Department of Education (MSDE); - Maryland Higher Education Commission (MHEC); - Department of Labor (Labor); - Department of Juvenile Services (DJS); and - Maryland Department of Motor Vehicles (MVA).
+- Maryland State Department of Education (MSDE); - Maryland Higher Education Commission (MHEC); - Maryland Department of Labor (Labor); - Maryland Department of Juvenile Services (DJS); - Maryland Department of Human Services (DHS); - Maryland Department of Health; and - Other external data sources.